Drawing objects#

 For meshes, all supported element types can be rendered (see Element types).

-Objects are drawn using the draw() function:
+Objects are drawn using the draw() function.
+You can set a color for the

-draw(mycoords, name="mycoords", color="black")
+draw(mycoords, name="mycoords", style={"points": {"color": "black"}})

 Note